legends2k/spirit-of-cpp/content.md

   - for exotic architectures having C++ compilers <br /> .little[e.g. [Unisys Servers with 9-bit bytes and 36-bit ints](https://stackoverflow.com/a/6972551/183120) programmable in C and C++ (not Python or JS — _sorry!_)]
   - for freedom to compiler-authors .little[different compilers, varying implementations: a healthy competition]

-> But it works on my machine!?
+> _But it works on my machine!?_
 >
-> **Say, if you survived a wrong side drive on a highway at midnight, would you argue its correct?**
+> **Say, you survived a wrong side drive on a highway at midnight once, would you argue its repeatable/correct?**

 ???
 e.g. array access out of bounds, accessing a zombie object, null pointer dereference and many more!